titumozammel/human-energy-economics/README.md

 When Human Energy declines:

-- execution slows,
+- execution can slow,
 - decision quality may decline,
-- innovation decreases,
+- innovation can decrease,
-- collaboration weakens,
+- collaboration can weaken,
-- resilience declines, and
+- resilience can decline, and
-- Sustainable Capacity is reduced.
+- Sustainable Capacity can be reduced.

 When Human Energy is protected, recovered, developed, and enabled:

-- Sustainable Capacity expands,
+- Sustainable Capacity can expand,
-- Execution Capacity improves,
+- Execution Capacity can improve,
-- organizational resilience increases,
+- organizational resilience can increase,
-- capability becomes more effectively utilized, and
+- capability can be more effectively utilized, and
 - Sustainable Business Value can increase.

 Organizations that ignore Human Energy risk degrading a primary value-conversion resource.